JoabChua/TrelloLike/README.md

 ## Limitation

-I have to agree that this project is not coded in the most elegant way, given the time and freedom constraints that I am given.
+This project is not coded in the most elegant way, given the time and freedom of tools constraints.
 However, it fulfils all the functionalities that are required.

 ## Copyright